Afrodisiac (song): Critical reception

 Upon its release, "Afrodisiac" was praised by music critics for its unconventional production, progressive structure, and Norwood's vocal performance.
 Rachel Kipp from Associated Press wrote that "Afrodisiac" is a "carnival ride", while Nicholas Paul Godkin, writer for Designer magazine, commented that the song "has the feel of a superior Destiny's Child R&B single.
 Brandy raps a little bit, but it's her unmistakable voice that impresses the most."
 Describing the song as "innovative and quirky", Tareck Ghoneim from Contactmusic wrote that "Afrodisiac" was "very hard to describe as it is so different so those looking for something fresh may like it.
 The arrangement is complex that makes the feel of this track engrossing and original.
 This is progressive R&B and deserves praise."
+Music Week said the song is "typically polished, shiny R&B".
 Yahoo!
 Voices declared the song "bouncy and sexy, a perfect marriage of a sterling vocal performance and cutting-edge production.
 A standout."

 The A.V.
 Club's Andy Battaglia compared the song to Aaliyah's song "Are You That Somebody?", noting that it "dusts off the baby-cry sample Timbaland made famous with Aaliyah, but the hook is all Brandy – her dry voice circles around itself in a swooping chorus, which sounds open and sexy on her own terms."
 Azeem Ahmad of MusicOMH showed high favoritism for "Afrodisiac".
 He stated that "the strong racial connotations in the title shouldn't be mistaken as anything other than a cry for acceptance as a sex symbol in the Beyoncé mould", and added: "gracefully there's a lot more substance to this through the beautifully sung and equally brilliantly produced song.
 Thankfully there's no hint of 'Independent Women' in the song as Brandy takes a rare honest stance: 'I admit that I'm a prisoner of your sex appeal'."
 Allmusic writer Andy Kellman ranked the song among his four favorite tracks on the album along with "Talk About Our Love", "Who Is She 2 U" and "Sadiddy".